 I’ve looked across at Zumwalt while standing on an Idaho ridge, and have often wondered what critters wandered that wild, grassy land.
 With these camera trap images, I see that the wildlife is every bit as spectacular as I imagined.
 I need to get there.

-Jones writes: As the project steward who maintains the cameras, I find them to be an incredibly fun part of my job.
+Justin Jones, Stewardship Director who started the camera trap research writes: As the project steward who maintains the cameras, I find them to be an incredibly fun part of my job.
 It is like Christmas every time I pick up the memory cards and see who has passed by the cameras.
 I frequently find myself laughing out loud at the antics of the critters who are complete characters!”

 The chukar partridge above was really curious about the camera!

+More than 250 species of birds are known to frequent the grassland, including mountain quail.
+In the rocky areas you can find species like the aptly named canyon wren.
 An abundant prey base provides food for 20 recorded species of raptors, including golden eagles.

 The camera traps capture interesting behavior.
 If you look closely, this bobcat has a mountain cottontail in its mouth.